MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/remote-controlled-client-side-log-collection/android.md

 ## Overview
 This tutorial provides the required code snippets in order to add logging capabilities in Android applications.

-<span style="color:red">Anything else to add here?</span>

-### Persisting log capture
+### Persisting Log Capture
 MobileFirst Platform SDK for Android cannot persistently capture log data until the `com.worklight.common.Logger.setContext(Context)` method is called.
-This is best called in the onCreate method of your main Android activity.
+This is best called in the `onCreate` method of your main Android activity.

-#### Logging example
+#### Logging Example
 The below code snippet will output to the Android Studio LogCat view:

 ```java